 This course is a prerequisite for admission to the undergraduate degree program in Public Health.
-This course satisfies LSA's Race and Ethnicity requirement and counts as 4 credits towards LSA's Social Science requirement.
+This course satisfies LSA's Race and Ethnicity requirement.

 - Learning Objectives: To give undergraduates a good understanding of what is really important in public health, what determines health, and how society influences health.

 - This course is cross-listed with Pubpol 210 in the Ford School department.

 - Syllabus for PUBHLTH200